 Your wellbeing programme can be as simple or involved as you like.
 Even the smallest changes make an enormous difference to the health and wellbeing of your people.

-Why not try replacing a vending machine with a fruit delivery, or encouraging walking meetings instead of office-based catch-ups?
+Perhaps you could also try replacing a vending machine with a fruit delivery, or encouraging walking meetings instead of office-based catch-ups?

 These are just some of things you can do to improve absence rates.

-Many employees take sick leave because they’re unaware of the options available to them.
+Many employees take sick leave because they’re unaware of the options available to

 What’s more, being open with your team means they'll be more likely to approach you if they have a problem.
 And this means you can work through problems together.